guenchi/json/README.md

 ***Portable***

-this library should run in any scheme implementation，at least can be easily ported.
+this library should easily port to any scheme implementation.

 there is some possible probleme: